KPI of the Day – Sales: $ Revenue from new business operations

 Measures the total revenue generated from new services and products sales, or from new business lines & ventures.

 To assess the sales effectiveness and customer interest in the new products or services.

 Launching a new product or service is an important step for economic entities, often so for startups, but not neglected by established organizations as well.
 For startup companies, launching a product that is competitive is vital for entering the market.

-For well-established organizations, modernization and constant adaptation to market trends are actions which need to be undertaken in order to remain competitive on the market.
-Even in the case of companies which do not operate in the technology sector, lack of innovation can lead to an outdated product/service offer and thereby to a decrease in sales.
+For well-established organizations, modernization and constant adaptation to market trends are actions that need to be undertaken in order to remain competitive in the market.
+Even in the case of companies that do not operate in the technology sector, lack of innovation can lead to an outdated product/service offer and thereby to a decrease in sales.

 If you are interested in more details about relevant KPIs for the sales industry, the smartKPIs.com subscription provides access to +500 KPI examples.
 Our dedicated Library contains relevant resources to improve your KPI practices.
 For further related information, feel free to explore our latest Top 25 Sales KPIs – 2016 Extended Edition report.